Happy Birthday to Me (1981 film): Home media

-Sony Pictures Home Entertainment released Happy Birthday to Me on DVD in 2004 with an entirely different, uncredited musical score that diverged from the score used in the original cut.
-In October 2009, Anchor Bay Entertainment re-released the film on DVD with original musical score reintroduced.
+Sony Pictures Home Entertainment released Happy Birthday to Me on DVD in 2004 with an entirely different, uncredited musical score not used in the original cut.
+In October 2009, Anchor Bay Entertainment re-released the film on DVD with original score restored.

-In 2012, the film made its premiere on Blu-ray through Mill Creek Entertainment on a double-feature disc paired with the original When a Stranger Calls (1979); this release, like the 2009 DVD, features the original 1981 musical score.
+In 2012, the film premiered on Blu-ray through Mill Creek Entertainment on a double-feature disc paired with the original When a Stranger Calls (1979); this release, like the 2009 DVD, features the original 1981 musical score.
 The United Kingdom-based home media company Indicator Films released a region-free two-disc Blu-ray and DVD combination package in December 2016, which featured promotional materials, a commentary track, and both the original and alternate musical score.
 Mill Creek re-released the film as a standalone Blu-ray featuring a retro VHS-inspired slipcover in October 2018.
 In October 2022, Kino Lorber issued another Blu-ray edition with newly commissioned bonus materials.

 Reception

 Box office

-Happy Birthday to Me opened in the United States and Canada on May 15, 1981 in 1,124 theatres and grossed $3,712,597 in its opening weekend.
-It ultimately went on to gross $10.6 million at the North American box office.
+Happy Birthday to Me earned $3,712,597 during its opening weekend in the United States and Canada.
+By June 1, 1981, it had earned $7,562,660.
+It ultimately went on to gross a total of $10.6 million at the North American box office.